pr0xladno/tgmarkov/README.md

-# TGMarkov
+# tgmarkov

-A Telegram bot that learns from a target user's messages and generates responses using Markov chains, similar to.
+A Telegram bot that learns from a target user's messages and generates responses using Markov chains, somewhat similar to [vk-markovify-chatbot](https://github.com/monosans/vk-markovify-chatbot) but with extra steps.
 The bot collects messages from the specified user, builds a Markov model, and occasionally responds with generated text that mimics the user's style.

 ## Prerequisites